-Our scheme of work for Computing is adapted from the ‘Teach Computing’ Curriculum and covers all aspects of the National Curriculum.
+In Key Stage 1 and Key Stage 2, our scheme of work for computing is adapted from the ‘Teach Computing’ curriculum and covers all aspects of the National Curriculum.
 This scheme was chosen as it has been created by subject experts, is based on the latest pedagogical research and it supports all pupils to succeed.
 It provides a progression framework where computing content (concepts, knowledge, skills and objectives) has been organised into interconnected networks called learning graphs.
 Each lesson is sequenced so that it builds on the learning from the previous lesson, and where appropriate, activities are scaffolded so that all pupils can succeed and thrive.
 Scaffolded activities provide pupils with extra resources, such as visual prompts, to reach the same learning goals as the rest of the class.
 Exploratory tasks foster a deeper understanding of a concept, encouraging pupils to apply their learning in different contexts and make connections with other learning experiences.

 The National Curriculum aims to equip young people with the knowledge, skills and understanding they need to thrive in the digital world of today and the future.
 The curriculum can be broken down into 3 strands: computer science, information technology and digital literacy, with the aims of the curriculum reflecting this distinction.

 The National Curriculum for computing aims to ensure all pupils:

 can understand and apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation (computer science).

 can analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve such problems (computer science).